achiurizo/rack-recaptcha/README.md

   - you can also pass in :public\_key manually as well.
     - recaptcha\_tag(:challenge,:public\_key => 'PUBLIC')

-* `verified?` -- returns whether or not the verification passed.
+* `recaptcha_valid?` -- returns whether or not the verification passed.

 #### Example